-Factors influencing postnatal Option B plus participation and breastfeeding duration among HIV-positive women in Lilongwe District, Malawi
+Factors influencing postnatal Option B plus participation and breastfeeding duration among HIV-positive women in Lilongwe District, Malawi A qualitative study

 Flax, V. L., Hamela, G., Mofolo, I., Hosseinipour, M. C., Hoffman, I. F., & Maman, S. (2017).
 Factors influencing postnatal Option B plus participation and breastfeeding duration among HIV-positive women in Lilongwe District, Malawi: A qualitative study.
 PLoS One, 12(4), .
 DOI: 10.1371/journal.pone.0175590